Fast-growing series are transcendental: Introduction

-\begin{remark} If $K$ is complete with respect to $\abs{\cdot}$, then a power series $C(z) \in K[[z]]$ exhibits exponential growth precisely if $C(z)$ converges for $z$ in a neighborhood of the origin.
-In particular, if $K = \bbC$ then $C(z)$ exhibits exponential growth precisely if $C(z)$ defines an analytic function in a neighborhood of the origin. \end{remark}
+\begin{remark} A \emph{power series} $C(z) \in \bbC[[z]]$ exhibits exponential growth precisely if $C(z)$ converges for $z$ in a neighborhood of the origin.
+In other words, $C(z)$ exhibits exponential growth precisely if $C(z)$ defines an analytic function in a neighborhood of the origin. \end{remark}

-It is possible that the technique embodied in Example \ref{Example: Irrationality in a Liouville style} can be extended to construct series transcendental over (for instance) the ring of series exhibiting exponential growth.
-In this paper we have chosen a different approach, in which the rate of growth of the coefficients themselves, rather than of the gaps between them, is incompatible with the existence of a polynomial that takes the series to 0.
-To illustrate the idea, we give a simple result in which a fast-growing series is shown to be \emph{irrational} over a ring of series exhibiting exponential growth.